forrestdaubrey/forrestdaubrey.github.io/README.md

 I also added a copyright at the bottom of each page.

 For the Bio page, I learned how to indent the first line of a paragraph, as well as how to create a container for text.
 I also added an image for the bio page, which I used the <img> tag for.
 I did the same for the image on my Home page, and made sure to use the right dimensions.

+One thing that I continued to struggle with was trying to embed videos into my website.
+After getting pushed to the repository in Github, the videos I embeded wouldn't show up properly on the website, and wouldn't play.
+I tried embedding mp4 videos, ogg videos, and youtube videos using the <video> tag.
+When I open the html file, it plays just fine, but if I try to watch the videos from the website page in my browser, the vidoes don't show up.
+I did a great deal of research to try to amend this issue, but none of the methods succeeded at getting the videos played.
+Evnentually, I found that the videos wouldn't show up because HTML5 videos aren't supported on the browser I'm on, so I hope that on a different browser the videos may play.

+Throughout the project I used the styles.css file to style the rest of the pages.
+I especially used the <div class> tag, and I changed fonts, font size, font color, and padding among other things to style the website how I liked.